 If you are visiting a cafe that uses scales, and pays attention to things like roast dates and flavor notes, ask you barista what they recommend to pair with non-dairy milk.
 Generally speaking, a really bright or acidic Kenyan coffee is probably going to taste terrible with almond milk—but don't take my word for it—your barista should be dialed in to what the current espresso offering is tasting like and be able to point you in the right direction.

-5. Access Fresh Non-Dairy Milk is a Huge Luxury.
-It's also the future:
+5. Access to Fresh Non-Dairy Milk is a Huge Luxury.
+It's also the future

 If you are lucky enough to live on the west coast, it's not unusual to find fresh non-dairy milks on the cafe menu.
 For the rest of us, it's an incredibly rare and welcome luxury.
 These prized milks are either made in-house like the almond-macadamia milk at G&B Coffee, or the result of a collaboration between a juice company and coffee shop like Verve Coffee & Juice Served Here.